The Quintessential Quintuplets Movie: Plot

-At the end of the festival, the quintuplets advise Futaro to approach one of them, currently separated from each other in a building, as his way of confession.
+At the end of the festival, the quintuplets advise Futaro to approach one of them in their bedrooms as his way of confession.
 Futaro meets with Yotsuba and confesses his love, but she rejects him as she sees herself as unfit for him.
 As she runs away from him, Yotsuba recalls her first meeting with Futaro and the promise they made to each other.
 In the end, Futaro catches up to her and manages to convince her and confess her true feelings toward him.
 Yotsuba decides to address the feelings of her sisters first before dating Futaro.
 After reconciling with her sisters, Yotsuba begins dating Futaro, during which he suddenly proposes to her for marriage at the park with a swing they visited before.
-Five years later, Nino and Miku, now owners of a cafe, reunite with Ichika, an actress, Itsuki, a teacher, and Yotsuba, who is about to get married.
-As a wedding gift, Yotsuba's ears get pierced to wear her mother's earrings.
-On the day of the wedding, the quintuplets play their final game to Futaro, in which he needs to guess who the bride among them is, but he instead identifies them one by one.
-After the success of the wedding, the quintuplets discuss the best country for the newlywed's honeymoon.
+Five years later, the quintuplets reunite for Yotsuba's wedding day; Ichika is a celebrity actress flying back from the USA, Itsuki is a teacher, and Nino and Miku own the late Mrs. Uesugi's cafe after Isanari lends it to them.
+Before the ceremony, the quintuplets dress identically to test Futaro in identifying Yotsuba, but he identifies them all one by one.
+After the successful wedding, the sisters announce they are joining the newlyweds' honeymoon, and discuss possible countries.